cetic/fadi/USERGUIDE.md

 * host: fadi-postgresql:5432
 * database: postgres
-* user: postgres
+* user: admin
-* password: set to the postgresql password obtained above
+* password: password1
 * disable ssl

 Then we will configure a simple dashboard that shows the temperatures over the last week: